jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Protection-Package/FAQ/FAQ.md

 A:

-- Anti-DDoS Protection Package promotes anti-D capacity only for the service in JD Cloud; Anti-DDoS Pro faces all users in and outside the cloud.
+- Anti-DDoS Protection Package promotes anti-ddos capacity only for the service in JD Cloud; Anti-DDoS Pro faces all users in and outside the cloud.
 - Anti-DDoS Protection Package can only defense traffic type attacks, not support attack protection of application level; if application level protection scenarios such as CC attacks are required, please buy Anti-DDoS Pro.
 - The access of Anti-DDoS Protection Package is simpler, without changing Public IP address.
 Anti-DDoS Pro can be accessed upon completion of cname change, and support telecom+unicom+mobile multi-line route.